 Cross-Cultural Management: Resources for Conducting Business Abroad

 This guide provides library resources for conducting business abroad and researching the influence of culture on management practice in a non-English speaking country.
-Learn how to search for scholarly articles on business cultures and locate eBooks on bu
+Learn how to search for scholarly articles on business cultures and locate eBooks.

 Fast track your search to ebooks using ProQuest eBook Central.
 There are a lot of excellent e-book titles in general on business etiquette in different regions.
 Tip: Search using "business etiquette" first before trying the below search for your specific country.

 Tip: There are two very helpful ebook series available from ProQuest Ebook Central providing relevant information on doing business for many (not all) countries.
 They are:

 To see other books on business etiquette beyond these series, try another search technique.